 Jesse Plemons' character, FBI agent Roy Mitchell, is based on William O'Neal's real-life handler.

 Judas and the Black Messiah's director, Shaka King, wanted to emphasize that the Black Panthers were much more than a Marxist revolutionary group that dressed in black uniforms.
 As seen with Fred Hampton in the film, they were individuals who loved, had children, were community organizers, and possessed valuable political ideas.
 They were far more complex than the stereotypes often associated with them.
-This was demonstrated by their Free Breakfast for Children Programs, the community health clinics they established, and their multicultural movement that became known as the Rainbow Coalition.
+This was demonstrated by their Free Breakfast for Children Program, the community health clinics they established, and their multicultural movement that became known as the Rainbow Coalition.
 However, the FBI believed that the Free Breakfast for Children Program was created to indoctrinate kids into the movement (as seen in the movie, this appears to have been true to some degree).
 They saw the Rainbow Coalition as a united militia that could lead to an insurrection.